 Make It Easy to Type in a Foreign Language?
 Challenge Accepted!
-Posted by Transparent Language on Feb 10, 2014 in Company News, Language Learning, Reference/Usage Tips
+Posted by Transparent Language on Feb 10, 2014 in For Educators, For Learners, For Libraries, Learning Feature Updates

 One of the advantages of using software to learn a foreign language is the ability to interact with the language in many ways.
 One of those ways is writing, or in this case, typing.
 When learning a foreign language, learning how to type matters… a lot.

 Learning to write and type in a foreign language is a critical communication skill, especially in today’s world of text messaging and email.
 Being able to “write it down” helps eliminate issues with accents and rough pronunciation and, can help to reduce ambiguity.

 More importantly, typing activities integrated into the learning process are as much about training the learner’s memory as they are about building writing skills.
 Typing activities engage the brain in new ways that reinforce memorization, further embedding them in your short-term and long-term memory.

 But, here’s the rub: Typing on a foreign keyboard is really, really hard if you don’t know how.

 Have you ever tried to type in Arabic with your computer keyboard?
 How would you even start?
 Most computers have a system IME (input method editor) that will let you type in other languages; they might even offer a virtual keyboard, so you can see which keys map to which Arabic letters.
 However, to use it, the following have to be true: